 For me, it was the first time I was naked in an onsen (public hot baths) with other people.
 Strangely I felt comfortable and free!
 I even forgot that I was naked haha!

 8) Prevention is better than cure

-For several days in a row, I heard every morning an alarm in the neighbor with an announce.
-I was still sleeping when the announced was spread.
+For several days in a row, I heard every morning an alarm in the neighborhood with an announcement.
+I was still sleeping when the announcement was spread.
 It woke me up each time because I didn’t know if it whether it was an earthquake alarm or not!
 With time, I finally could recognize some words and understand what it was about.
-An alarm to prevent the danger of heat waves!
+An alarm to prevent the danger of heatwaves!